 3. Instagram shopping

 For creators and businesses that sell e-commerce products, Instagram shopping can boost sales directly in the app.
-Once you set up an Instagram shop, customers can browse it from your profile or tap to view products you’ve tagged in posts, reels, or stories.
+Once you set up an Instagram shop, customers can browse it from your profile or tap to view products you’ve tagged in posts, Reels, or Stories.

 Above, the @drinkspindrift shop features the brand’s line of sparkling water, which customers can also shop directly from tagged posts.